Published on November 15, 2018 by Avishek Suman

 About the Author

 Avishek Suman manages the Investment Research business in Acuity Knowledge Partners, Beijing.
-He has close to 15 years of work experience in research, including 10 years in Acuity Knowledge Partners.
-Prior to assuming this responsibility in Beijing, Avishek served as Delivery Manager for a team supporting the private banking arm of a large bank.
-He has managed multiple buy-side and sell-side clients in the past.
+He has close to 19 years of work experience in research, including 14 years in Acuity Knowledge Partners.
+Prior to assuming this responsibility in Beijing, Avishek served as Delivery Manager for buy-side and sell-side clients.

 Like the way we think?